 HOWARD M. STEIN Partner

-In what could be the largest price paid for a land sale on Long Island, Mr. Stein recently handled the sale of the Melville "pumpkin farm" to Canon USA for its North American Headquarters, playing a major role in resolving a legal dispute that will keep the Fortune 500 Company on Long Island.
+In what could be the largest price paid for a land sale on Long Island, Mr. Stein handled the sale of the Melville "pumpkin farm" to Canon USA for its North American Headquarters, playing a major role in resolving a legal dispute that will keep the Fortune 500 Company on Long Island.

-Mr. Stein is an active supporter of Big Brothers Big Sisters of Long Island for several years, is a member of its President's Counsel and was the recipient of its Presidential Award at its 2000 Gala.
-He has served as co-chairman of the Presidential Gala each year since.
-In 2007, he received the Harry Chapin Humanitarian Award from Long Island Cares, Inc., and in 2009 was named as one of Long Island's "50 Around 50" for professional achievement and community service.
+Mr. Stein is an active supporter of Big Brothers Big Sisters of Long Island, a member of its President's Counsel and was the recipient of its Presidential Award in 2000.
+In 2007 he received The Harry Chapin Humanitarian Award from Long Island Cares, Inc. and in 2009 he was named as one of Long Island's "50 Around 50" for professional achievement and community service.

 Active in the real estate community, Mr. Stein is a board member of the Association for a Better Long Island and the Institute of Real Estate at Hofstra.
 In 2013 he was presented with an award by Commercial and Industrial Brokers Society of Long Island and named "Associate Member of the Year".
 Mr. Stein has also been recently appointed to serve on the Board of Directors of Vision Long Island, an advocate of Smart Growth.
-Mr. Stein has been included several times by Long Island Business News as a member of the "Who's Who in Real Estate Law".
+Mr. Stein has been included several times by Long Island Business News in its list of "Who's Who in Real Estate Law".
 In 2012 and 2013 he was named to the Metro New York Super Lawyers list.

 Mr. Stein is a 1975 graduate of the University of Rochester where he now serves as a member of their George Eastman Circle and earned his law degree from Case Western Reserve University in 1978.
-He is admitted to practice in the State of New York and the U.S. District Court, Eastern District of New York.
-He and his wife Cathy reside in Dix Hills and have three children.
+He is admitted to practice in the State of New York and the U.S. District Court, Eastern District of New York and has achieved the highest rating by Martindale Hubbell.